Even if you’re earning a good salary, you might still be living paycheck to paycheck — and you’re not alone.

 You Fail To Think Like an Investor

-Rather than just budgeting for needs and wants, investors take as much money as possible and invest it in their financial futures, making the money work for them.
+Rather than just budgeting for needs and wants, investors take as much money as possible and invest it in their financial futures, making the money grow by earning interest and compounding it.
 It’s easy to let your money sit idle in a low-interest savings account — but what would an investor do?

 You’re Not Paying Bills on Time

-Not only does paying bills after the due date result in surcharges and fees, but it also affects your credit over the long term.
-So, you could end up with a higher interest rate on future loans.
-That means you’ll be shelling out more for that car loan or mortgage payment.
+Not only does paying bills after the due date result in surcharges and fees, but it also affects your credit score over the long term.
+So, you could end up with a higher interest rate on future loans, leading to shelling out more for that car loan or mortgage payment.

 For best results, avoid the impulse to hide bills at the bottom of the mail stack.
 You can also set up automatic payments when possible, so the money comes out of your account well before it’s due.